Himalay-NRHS/Himalay-NRHS/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+codeblooded
+Still figuring it out.
+But faster than yesterday.
+This greeting took longer to write than my last project.

+Professional bug creator.
+Expert bug remover.
+I make computers do things.
+Sometimes impressive things.
+Visitor #[counter].
+Thanks for stopping by.You're the [counter] person to read this.
+Welcome to the club.
 -->
 ```bash
 $ whoami